tl;dr

 Models create/use collections automatically.Collection names are defined by kebab-casing the model name.

-For example, if you have a model called MySuperModel
+For example, if you have a model called MySuperModel, the corresponding collection would be my-super-model.

 Validation & Extra Fields#